mumblingdrunkard/mscs-thesis/src/architecture-and-implementation/index.typ

 Doppelganger loads require holding off dependent instructions until the address is confirmed.

 Because of time constraints, we have not implemented the logic to hold values in the PRF until they are ready.
-Instead, the values are held in the LDQ until the address is confirmed.
+Instead, the values are held in the LDQ until the address is confirmed and the writebacks are scheduled.

 === Sending Responses to the Physical Register File